maheshj01/navbar_router/README.md

-##### Curious how does this work?
-Read more in a [medium blog post](https://maheshmnj.medium.com/everything-about-the-bottomnavigationbar-in-flutter-e99e5470dddb)
+### Curious how does the navbar_router work?

+Read more in a [medium blog post](https://maheshmnj.medium.com/everything-about-the-bottomnavigationbar-in-flutter-e99e5470dddb) for detailed explanation.